-For the case study of the Virgo cluster replica, our work focuses on two main aspects.
-We show how the physics in the core cluster together with the environment, in the cluster outskirt, impact the hydrostatic mass and the bias.
-We also explore how the signatures of these physical conditions, hence the mass bias, are affected by the projection along different directions.
-The impact of projection effects on cluster mass estimates was studied by, for instance, \citet[][]{ameglio2007joint,ameglio2009reconstructing,meneghetti2010weighing,barnes2021characterizing} based on mock observations of the tSZ, X-rays or lensing signal from low resolution simulations.
-In our study, we rather use direct simulation 3D, and projected, quantities in order to identify the main sources of biases.
-The analysis of mock data and the comparison with actual observation will be presented in a forthcoming paper.
-Additionally, we use for the first time a constrained cosmological simulation to quantify the projection effects by observing a cluster replica from multiple directions including our observer LoS.
-Our high resolution hydrodynamical simulation, including SN and AGN feedback, replica of the Virgo cluster \citep{sorce2021hydrodynamical} allows us to explore the impact of the feedback in the cluster core and its impact on the mass bias.\\
+For the Virgo cluster replica case study, our work focuses on two main aspects.
+We show how the physics in the cluster core and the environment in the cluster outskirt impact the hydrostatic mass and the bias.
+We also explore how the signatures of these physical conditions, and hence the mass bias, are affected by the projection in different directions.
+The impact of projection effects on cluster mass estimates was studied by, for instance, \citet{ameglio2007joint,ameglio2009reconstructing},\citet{meneghetti2010weighing}, and \citet{barnes2021characterizing} based on mock observations of the tSZ, X-rays, or lensing signal from low-resolution simulations.
+In our study, we used direct simulation 3D and projected quantities to identify the main sources of biases.
+The analysis of mock data and the comparison with actual observations will be presented in a forthcoming paper.
+Additionally, we used a constrained cosmological simulation for the first time to quantify the projection effects by observing a cluster replica from multiple directions, including our observer LoS.
+Our high-resolution, hydrodynamical-simulation -including supernova (SN) and active galactic nucleus (AGN) feedback- replica of the Virgo cluster \citep{sorce2021hydrodynamical} allowed us to explore the impact of the feedback in the cluster core and its impact on the mass bias.\\

-This paper is organized as follows: we describe the Virgo cluster and its simulated replica in Section \hyperref[sec:2]{2}.
-The radial profiles 3D, 2D and 3D-deprojected are presented in Section \hyperref[sec:3]{3}, the derived hydrostatic mass bias is discussed in Section \hyperref[sec:4]{4}.
+This paper is organised as follows: we describe the Virgo cluster and its simulated replica in Section \hyperref[sec:2]{2}.
+The 3D, 2D, and 3D-deprojected radial profiles are presented in Section \hyperref[sec:3]{3}, and the derived hydrostatic mass bias is discussed in Section \hyperref[sec:4]{4}.
 We discuss the projection effects in Section \hyperref[sec:5]{5}.
-We discuss the impact of fitting the radial profiles, the addition of non-thermal pressure on the hydrostatic mass estimation and compare our mass biases to the literature in Section \hyperref[sec:6]{6}.
-We draw our conclusion in Section \hyperref[sec:7]{7}.
+We discuss the impact of fitting the radial profiles and the addition of non-thermal pressure on the hydrostatic mass estimation and compare our mass biases to the literature in Section \hyperref[sec:6]{6}.
+We draw our conclusions in Section \hyperref[sec:7]{7}.